Magda Balsam

 Magda Balsam (born 20 September 1996) is a Polish handballer for JKS Jarosław and the Polish national team.

 She participated at the 2021 World Women's Handball Championship in Spain, placing 15th.

+Career

+Balsam started playing as a kid in Bellator Ryjewo.

+She transferred to top flight team in 2015, where she was loaned to Sambor Tczew for three months.